 See files for Dogs

-The coloration of a dog's body works in a similar way to humans, even their nose.
+A dog's nose can change color due to benign changes in skin pigmentation, but there are some pathological reasons for a dog's nose to change color.
+The color of a dog's body is determined similar to humans, even their nose.
 Melanin is a pigment which binds to amino acids to create various shades and colors.
-What these colors may be is mainly due to genetics.
+Their coloration will be is mainly due to genetics.
 This does not mean a dog's skin will remain the same color throughout their life.
 It is normal for them to develop spots, moles or even areas of depigmentation on their skin.
 Sometimes the root cause of this is a disease, but many other anomalies can occur which do not imply the development of a health problem.

 Dog guardians often observe the coloration of their animal's nose to change over time.
 If you want to know why my dog's nose is changing color, AnimalWised looks at the different processes which may be behind it.
 More often than not, the reason is fairly benign, but it is always important to check in case a serious problem has developed.

 When a dog is born, it's nose color does not necessarily remain the same throughout their lives.
 The reasons for this change in dog nose color are not always well known, with many instances of idiopathic depigmentation or discoloration.
 Idiopathic simply means the cause is not yet understood.
 You may notice your dog has started to develop a color change slowly over time.
 One reason for this might be a condition known as Dudley nose.

 Dudley's nose is an idiopathic syndrome whereby the color of a dog's nose changes progressively.
 Usually it will change from a dark black or brown to a lighter pink color.
 Dudely nose is the reason why your dog's nose is pink when there are no other symptoms and the condition does not appear to pose any health problems itself.